ArkScript-lang/Ark/README.md

 ### Using CMake

-Different CMake switches are available to customize the build:
+Different CMake switches are available to customise the build:

 * `-DARK_BUILD_EXE` to generate an executable, defaults to Off, building a shared library only
 * `-DARK_ENABLE_SYSTEM` to enable `sys:exec` (execute shell commands without restrictions), defaults to On